Lumatozer/LTZ-Chain/README.md

 16. Added float LTZ exchanging for sending money in small bits till 8 decimals.
 17. Added 512 characters plain-text contracts for permanent storage on the blockchain.
 18. Gas fees calculated on the basis of how long of a contract has been written (1% TX fees at max limit of 512 characters).
+19. Support for creating currencies added.
+Anyone can create their own currencies with just 0.0001 LTZ!
+All new currencies can be circulated, transferred and exchanged just like LTZ.
 Read more at https://aaravdayal.com/

 ## Installation